What Is White Willow Bark Extract?

 Alleviate Menstrual Cramps

 Menstrual cramps are often due to inflammation and muscle contractions in the uterus from the effect of hormone-like substances called prostaglandins (x).
 Researchers believe that willow bark can potentially rebalance prostaglandin levels and alleviate inflammation.
 This not only calms cramps, but other symptoms of PMS as well.
 However, it is important to note that because it has blood-thinning capabilities, white willow bark may increase bleeding during menstruation.
-Nonetheless, white willow bark extract can be a safe alternative for those who do not tolerate aspirin well (x).
+Nonetheless, it can be a safe alternative for those who do not tolerate aspirin well (x).

 Salicylic acid is a common treatment for mild to moderate acne and it is potentially more effective than benzoyl peroxide.
 White willow bark contains salicylic acid and though the exact mechanism is unclear, the body converts salicin into salicylic acid, providing a natural acne treatment (x).